MeryAmun/geometry-app-2022/README.md

 run npm install  in the root directory of this project inside you IDE

 # Start project
-run npm start to start procject
+run npm start to start project

 # About server